 Inventory, lb : 0

-Wyken Pippin apples (Malus domestica) are an antique variety that was very popular in the nineteenth century in Europe.
-The name “pippin” denotes that this apple was first grown from a seed.
-The tree bears a large amount of small, green apples that make an excellent fresh-eating fruit.
+Wyken pippin apples, botanically classified as Malus domestica, are members of the Rosaceae or rose family.
+Also known as Warwick pippin, Warwickshire pippin, White Moloscha, Airley, Alford Prize, Gerkin pippin, Pheasant’s Eye, and German Nonpareil, Wyken pippin apples are an antique variety that was popular in the nineteenth century in Europe with gardeners and orchardists and was a well-established commercial variety before it fell out of favor with the advent of modern commercial farming.
+The name “pippin” denotes that this apple was first grown from a seed and the tree bears a large amount of small, green apples that make an excellent fresh-eating fruit.

-The precise history of the Wyken Pippin apple is not known, although it likely originated in either England or in Holland in the early 1700s.
-One theory is that the first Wyken Pippin seedling was grown by Lord Craven at Wyken in England, though the seed came from an unknown European apple, perhaps from France.
-During the 1800s, Wyken Pippins were very popular with gardeners and orchardists in England.
-It was also a well-established commercial variety before it fell out of favor with the advent of modern commercial farming.
+The precise history of the Wyken pippin apple is unknown, although it likely originated in either England or Holland in the early 1700s.
+One theory is that the first Wyken pippin seedling was grown by Lord Craven at Wyken in England, though the seed came from an unknown European apple, perhaps from France.
+Today Wyken pippin apples are available at specialty grocers in Europe.